rpcrimi/PEP0008/markdown/layout.md

 			total *= a
 		return total
 ```
-It is pretty obvious how poorly written this class is written.
+It is pretty obvious how poorly this class is written.
 There is no spacing between functions or comments.
 Also, the code inside each function has no spacing between code segments, making reading the algorithms very difficult.
 When considering spacing it is important to put a blank line between consecutive functions and classes.
-It is also important to leave blank lines inbetween different sections of an algorithm.
+It is also important to leave blank lines in-between different sections of an algorithm.

 Lets fix the class above to follow these rules:
 ```